LittleGreenViper/LGV_MeetingServer/README.md

    This means that "pure virtual" meetings will be ignored, and only meetings with a physical presence will be added.
 If `separate_virtual` is defined, then this is ignored.

    - *separate_virtual*
-   This means that an "pure virtual" meetings encountered, will be read, but assigned a different organization key (in this case, "virtual-na").
+   This means that any "pure virtual" meetings encountered, will be read, but assigned a different organization key (in this case, "virtual-na").

 #### Query Response